krtkush/krtkush.github.io/_posts/2019-05-04-handler-is-not-thread.md

 tags: [Code, threading, Android]
 ---

 One mistake I see Android developers make is that they consider making a `handler` equivalent to starting a new thread.
-It is not uncommon to come accross questions like [these](https://stackoverflow.com/questions/6964011/handler-vs-asynctask-vs-thread/9800870#9800870);which confuse handler with a thread.
+It is not uncommon to come accross questions like [these](https://stackoverflow.com/questions/6964011/handler-vs-asynctask-vs-thread/9800870#9800870); which confuse handler with a thread.

 In this post I'll explain what a Handler is and how to use it.